;

 Oral examination cancellation and rescheduling

-This policy extends to applicants applying to the New Zealand Mining Board of Examiners (the Board) to obtain a new certificate of competence (CoC).
+This policy extends to applicants applying to the Board to obtain a new CoC.

 Oral examination cancellation and rescheduling policy